 If you are still having problems, please contact library.technical@beds.ac.uk.

-A small number of ebooks can only be viewed by one user at a time, due to licensing restrictions laid down by the publisher.
+A number of ebooks can only be viewed by one user at a time, due to licensing restrictions laid down by the publisher.
 To try to offset this difficulty, we have purchased several copies of these titles, which means that more users should be able to access the books simultaneously.
+However, as prices can be very much higher than print copies, we cannot always purchase as many as we would like and there may be times you may have to wait to access a book.

 If you have trouble accessing an ebook and the problem is not related to your password, please look at the guidelines above, depending upon the device which you are using.
 You could also try using a different web browser, or clearing your search history/cache.
 If you are receiving error messages when trying to access the ebooks, please send an email to library.technical@beds.ac.uk.
 It would be helpful if you could include a screenshot of the error message which you are getting on screen.